Mjz86/c_colon/mcc.md

 similar to rust, c: has unsafe blocks, these unsafe blocks are specified with their safety control, for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted), unsafe(variable) and more unsafe specifiers.

-the rust language, although very fast, still lacks the option of non trivial moves, the option of elegant linked lists, the option of self referential sso. it can be achieved with pointers, but it will not look good.
+the rust language, although very fast, still lacks the option of non trivial moves, the option of elegant linked lists, the option of self referential small string/buffer optimization. it can be achieved with pointers, but it will not look good.

 although like rust these are unsafe in c:, these are not totally disallowed, they are just unrestricted in c colon. unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev,

-although, at the cost of safety (using unsafe(unrestricted) ) and maybe performance (for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage).
+although, at the cost of safety (using unsafe(unrestricted) ) and maybe performance (for example because its not safe to assume in the compiler that two spans are non overlapping so less SIMD usage).

-note that some qualifier are unsafe to add or remove, for example the no alias qualifiers may lead to ub if removed so it has to be unsafe.
+note that some qualifier are unsafe to add or remove, for example the no alias qualifiers may lead to UB if removed so it has to be unsafe.

-unlike  c++'s deafult of code not being able to run at compile time,  code using mutibility and unstable,
+unlike  c++'s default of code not being able to run at compile time,  code using mutability and unstable,

-c: would use and be written with functional looking deafults,
+c: would use and be written with functional looking defaults,

-for example a variable with no qualifier would be implicitly stable , const , safe and ect.
+for example a variable with no qualifier would be implicitly stable , const , safe and etc..

-or an inout would be implicitly mutable , and so on,
+or an in-out would be implicitly mutable , and so on,

 these would make most code value oriented and functional,

-and a code similar to cpp with rust like safety would be achieved.
+and a code similar to Cpp with rust like safety would be achieved.